-Registered Investment Company: The fair value of the registered investment companies is determined by obtaining a quoted price on a nationally recognized security exchange (Level 1 input).
+Registered Investment Companies: The fair value of the registered investment companies is determined by obtaining a quoted price on a nationally recognized security exchange (Level 1 input).

 Collective Trusts: The fair values of participation units held in collective trusts are based on their net asset values, as reported by the managers of the collective trusts and as supported by the unit prices of actual purchase and sale transactions occurring as of, or close to, the financial statement date.
 The fair value of these investments measured at net asset value is excluded from the fair value hierarchy.
 The investment objectives and underlying investments of the collective trusts vary.
 The investments provide daily redemptions by the Plan with no advance notice requirements, and have redemption prices that are determined by the fund's net asset value per unit as of the redemption date.
 The Wells Fargo Stable Value Fund has a twelve month redemption notice period, which began March 1, 2016.
+This investment has been liquidated as of 2017.

-Short-Term Investments: Short-term investments consist of a collective trust and money market mutual funds.
+Short-Term Investments: Short-term investments mainly consist of a collective trust and money market mutual funds.
 The fair value of the collective trust is based on the net asset value reported by the manager of the collective trust and supported by the unit prices of actual purchase and sale transactions.
 The fair value of these investments measured at net asset value is excluded from the fair value hierarchy.
 The fair value of the money market mutual funds is determined by obtaining a quoted price on a nationally recognized security exchange (level 1 input).
 Issuances and redemptions of participant units are made on each business day.
 Participant units are typically purchased and redeemed at a constant net asset value of \$1.00 per unit.
 In the event that a significant disparity develops between the constant net asset value and the fair value-based net asset value of the fund, the Trustee may determine that continued issuance or redemption at a constant \$1.00 per unit net asset value would create inequitable results for the fund's unit holders.
 In these circumstances, the Trustee, in its sole discretion and acting on behalf of the fund's unit holders, may direct that units be issued or redeemed at the fair value-based net asset value until such time as the disparity between the fair value-based and the constant net asset value per unit is deemed to be immaterial.
 The short-term investments are designed to provide safety of principal, daily liquidity, and a competitive yield by investing in government fixed income and money market instruments.

-Assets of the trusts that are measured at fair value on a recurring basis as of December 31, 2016 and 2015 are summarized below:
+Assets of the Master Trust that are measured at fair value on a recurring basis as of December 31, 2017 and 2016 are summarized below:

-Investment Assets at Fair Value as of December 31, 2016 Level 1 Level 2 Level 3 Total (in the ousands) Registered investment company \$ 163,324 \$ \$ \$ 163,324 Common stock 619,222 619,222 Short-term investments 14,155 14,155 Total investment assets in the fair value hierarchy 796,701 796,701 Investments measured at net asset value (a) 2,704,762 Total investment assets at fair value \$ 3,501,463
+Investment Assets at Fair Value as of December 31, 2017 7 Level 1 Level 2 L evel 3 Total (in tho usands) Registered investment companies \$ 181,147 \$ - \$ - \$ 181,147 Common stocks 490,300 - - 490,300 Short-term investments 11,191 - 11,191 Total investment assets in the fair value hierarchy 682,638 682,638 Investments measured at net asset value (a) 2,849,511 Total investment assets at fair value \$ 3,532,149